-This is a check-list of things that you may have to do or accomplish over time after a person dies.
-Some agencies and companies will require a death certificate, and some items may be immediately necessary for the family to survive.
+This is a checklist of things that you may have to do or accomplish over the next several months after a person dies.
+Some agencies and companies will require a death certificate, and some agencies may have to be notified immediately in order for the family to survive or if there are other persons in the household who have special needs.

-There are a lot of items to consider to ensure that all of the things in an estate are settled and finalized.
-Surprises in the form of hidden debts and other 'secrets' that show up months later can be devastating and create more burdens on a grieving family.
+There are a lot of items to consider ensuring that all of the things in an estate are settled and finalized.
+Surprises in the form of hidden debts and other financial 'secrets' that show up months later can be devastating and create more burdens on a grieving family.